agharib/surprise-me/README.md

 1. I have no tests, I’m sorry to all my test driven engineering friends
 2. The UI is crap on mobile (and in general) we’d probably clean that up
-3. We probably need better name, address, and email validation
+3. We probably need better name, address, postal code, and email validation
-4. Couple of places where I'm definitely not international friendly, need to do a better job at that.
+4. Couple of places where I'm definitely not international friendly, need to do a better job at that
 5. We’d need to figure out what we’d send people 😉